aliawadh980/state_machine/README.md

 - [Basic Class for State Machine](#first--basic-class-for-state-machine)
 - [General purpose Class for State Machine](#second--general-purpose-class-for-state-machine)
 - [Transaction logs with machine state](#third--transaction-logs-with-machine-state)
-- More complex real life transactional log handling -- *to be done*
+- More complex real life transactional log handling -- *to be done as forth example*

 ## First - Basic Class for State Machine
 The basic class idea taken from [stackoverflow](https://stackoverflow.com/questions/4274031/php-state-machine-framework) by [Gordon](https://stackoverflow.com/users/208809/gordon), thank you!